gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/Gizburdt/Wordpress-Cuztom-Helper/wiki/Changelog">here</a>.

+###0.8.2
+* Fixed: Some small bugs
+* Improvements: Some small improvements
+* Added: New Meta Box field type

 ###0.8.1
 * Added: Meta box taxonomies.
 Taxonomies as checkboxes in Meta Boxes.